-Any and all priority claims identified in the Application Data Sheet, or any correction thereto, are hereby incorporated by reference under 37 CFR 1.57.
+Any and all applications for which a foreign or domestic priority claim is identified in the Application Data Sheet as filed with the present application are hereby incorporated by reference under 37 CFR 1.57.

 FIELD OF THE DISCLOSURE

 The present disclosure relates generally to a stepping assist for motor vehicles.
 In particular, the disclosure relates to an automated retractable vehicle running board which is movable between a retracted or storage position and an extended, deployed position in which it functions as a step assist into the vehicle.